javascript-tutorial/en.javascript.info/2-ui/1-document/08-styles-and-classes/article.md

 But `getComputedStyle` does not give access to that color, because otherwise an arbitrary page could find out whether the user visited a link by creating it on the page and checking the styles.

 JavaScript we may not see the styles applied by `:visited`.
 And also, there's a limitation in CSS that forbids to apply geometry-changing styles in `:visited`.
-That's to guarantee that there's no side way for an evil page to test if a link was visited and hence to break the privacy.
+That's to guarantee that there's no sideway for an evil page to test if a link was visited and hence to break the privacy.
 ```

 ## Summary